fasrc/helmod/doc/INSTALL.md

 $EDITOR setup.sh
 ```

-and set `FASRCSW_PROD` the the absolute path of this fasrcsw clone you just made.
+and set `FASRCSW_PROD` to the absolute path of this fasrcsw clone you just made.
 Push these changes back to the remote.

 Source the setup.sh: